 We have incurred losses from operations since our inception and anticipate that we will continue to incur substantial operating losses for the foreseeable future.
-We may never achieve or sustain profitability.
+We may never achieve or sustain profitability.\

 We are a clinical stage company with limited operating history.
 All of our product candidates, including our most advanced product candidate, TRC105, will require substantial additional development time and resources before we would be able to apply for or receive regulatory approvals and begin generating revenue from product sales.
-We have incurred losses from operations in each year since our inception, including net losses of \$27.0 million and \$24.4 million for the years ended December 31, 2016 and 2015, respectively.
-At September 30, 2017, we had an accumulated deficit of \$98.1 million.
+We have incurred losses from operations in each year since our inception, including net losses of \$19.1 million and \$27.0 million for the years ended December 31, 2017 and 2016, respectively.
+At June 30, 2018, we had an accumulated deficit of \$122.8 million.

-We expect to continue to incur substantial and increased expenses as we expand our development activities and advance our clinical programs, particularly with respect to our planned clinical development and manufacturing activities for TRC105.
+We expect to continue to incur substantial and increased expenses as we expand our development activities and advance our clinical programs, particularly with respect to our additional clinical development and manufacturing activities for TRC105.